Kiranraj2004/Java-Notes/core java/Oops/L11-Interfaces in Java.md

 **Static and Default Methods:**
 - **Static Methods:**
-  - Can be defined in interfaces and are associated with the interface itself, not with instances of classes that implement the interface.
+  - Can be defined in interfaces and are associated with the interface itself, not with instances of classes that implement the interface. can't  override in implem
   - Example:
     ```java
     public interface Animal {